chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

 ## Risk Mitigation Parameters

-`spreadAmount`: The amount in percent that the kUSD price on Quipuswap must be above the Harbinger Spot price before a swap will be allowed.<br>
+`spreadAmount`: The amount in percent that the kUSD price on Quipuswap must be above the Harbinger Spot price before a swap will be allowed.
+Low=Risky High=Conservative<br>
-`volatilityTolerance`: The range in percent that the Harbinger Normalizer price must be relative to Harbinger Spot price (volatility between normalizer and spot)<br>
+`volatilityTolerance`: The range in percent that the Harbinger Normalizer price must be relative to Harbinger Spot price (volatility between normalizer and spot).
+Low=Conservative, High=Risky<br>
-`tradeAmount`: The amount of tokens to trade in each transaction, normalized.<br>
+`tradeAmount`: The amount of tokens to trade in each transaction, normalized.
+Low=Conservative, High=Risky<br>
-`maxDataDelaySec`: The amount of time in seconds before Harbinger data is considered stale.<br>
+`maxDataDelaySec`: The amount of time in seconds before Harbinger data is considered stale.
+Low=Conservative, High=Risky<br>
-`minTradeDelaySec`: The amount of time in seconds that must pass before another swap is allowed.<br><br>
+`minTradeDelaySec`: The amount of time in seconds that must pass before another swap is allowed.
+Low=Risky, High=Conservative<br><br>
 In addition, risk can be mitigated by only keeping a certain balance available in the contract at any one time.